Agente Inmobiliario Colegiado API

 If after this analysis selling is your best option, here are the immediate steps:

-Do not rely on property portals: listing prices are 10-15% above actual closing prices.
-You need a valuation based on closed transactions in your neighborhood over the last 6 months.
+Do not rely only on property portals: asking prices are not closing prices.
+You need a valuation based on closed transactions in your neighborhood, checked against Registradores and recent comparables.
 To prepare your property for sale with maximum impact, see our complete checklist for preparing your home for sale.

 Before signing anything, consult a tax adviser: